tpimentelms/probability-of-a-word/README.md

 #### Citation

-If this code or the paper were usefull to you, consider citing it:
+If this code or the paper were useful to you, consider citing it:

 ```bibtex